Flash & Bang in the Outdoors

 3. Recognize the signs of an imminent lightning strike

-If lightning is about to strike you, you may feel a tingling sensation in your skin, your hair may stand on end, you may also hear a high-frequency crackling sound, you may notice a blue halo around objects (St. Elmo’s Fire), or you may have a metallic taste in your mouth.
-If you detect any of these signals, it is VERY close to striking you.
-Assume the lightning crouch immediately and hope for the best.
+If lightning is about to strike you, you may experience a tingling sensation on your skin, and your hair might stand on end.
+You may also hear a high-frequency crackling sound or notice a blue halo around objects, known as St. Elmo’s Fire.
+Additionally, you may get a metallic taste in your mouth.
+If you detect any of these signs, it means lightning is VERY close to striking you.
+Immediately assume the lightning crouch position and hope for the best.

-Thunderstorms develop from tall, puffy, cumulonimbus clouds.
-These clouds are formed from rising air columns causes by the intense heating of the sun.
-Cumulus clouds can reach a vertical height of 5 -10 miles during hot, humid days.
-The temperature within the cloud is below freezing.
-As air move up and down the cloud, a current is formed.
-If currents continue to form, they will develop into localized thunderstorms.
-See here on learning how to recognize storm clouds and plan accordingly.
+Thunderstorms develop from tall, puffy cumulonimbus clouds, which are formed by rising air columns caused by intense heating from the sun.
+On hot, humid days, cumulus clouds can reach a vertical height of 5 to 10 miles.
+The temperature within these clouds is below freezing.
+As air moves up and down within the cloud, it creates a current.
+If these currents continue to develop, they can lead to localized thunderstorms.
+See here to learn how to recognize storm clouds and plan accordingly.

-Estimate the distance between you and the lightning.
-Count the number of seconds from the time you observe a lightning bolt until the time you hear the strike (its thunder).
-Divide this number by 5 to get the distance in miles (3 for kilometers) of the lightning flash from you.
-For example, a 10-second count means you are 2 miles away (10/5=2).
+• How to estimate the distance between you and the lightning.
+Count the number of seconds from when you see a lightning bolt until you hear thunder.
+Divide this number by 5 to get the distance in miles (or by 3 for kilometers) to the lightning flash.
+For example, a 10-second count means you are 2 miles away (10 divided by 5 equals 2).
 This principle works because light travels faster than sound.
-Sound travels approximately one-fifth of a mile per second or one-third of a kilometer per second.
-You hear the strike by a delay of approximately 5 seconds from the time the bolt actually occurred.
-Anything less than 6 miles away (30 seconds or less after a flash) is too close.
-Seek shelter.
+Sound travels approximately one-fifth of a mile per second (or one-third of a kilometer per second).
+You typically hear the thunder roughly 5 seconds after the bolt occurs.
+If the lightning is less than 6 miles away (meaning you count 30 seconds or less after the flash), you are too close.
+In that case, seek shelter immediately.

-Lightning’s extreme heat – 54,000 degrees Fahrenheit – is what makes it so dangerous.
+• Lightning’s extreme heat is what makes it so dangerous.
+A lightning strike can reach temperatures of around 30,000 kelvins (53,540 degrees Fahrenheit), which is hotter than the surface of the sun!
 Strikes can cause cardiac arrest, severe burns, and life-long ailments (if you survive).
 Do everything you can to avoid getting hit by lightning.

 I hope these tips will keep you safe when you are caught outdoors during a storm.